Four CARICOM specialists to investigate Roseau disturbances

 According to Blackmoore, the team will assist in directing the existing investigation, reviewing all evidence gathered, submit reports to the Commissioner of Police and make recommendations based on their findings.

-“There is a need for a detail, comprehensive, independent and transparent investigation into the riot and all preceding circumstances and events leading into it,” Blackmoore stated.
-“In that regard, the government of Dominica has made a request for investigative services to the CARICOM Implementing Agency in Crime and Security Impacts under the regional investigative management system to assist in the investigation and review the evidence gathered of recent public events.”
+“There is a need for a detailed, comprehensive, independent and transparent investigation into the riot and all preceding circumstances and events leading into it,” Blackmoore stated.
+“In that regard, the government of Dominica has made a request for investigative services to the CARICOM Implementing Agency in Crime and Security Impacts under the regional investigative management system to assist in the investigation and review of the evidence gathered of recent public events.”

-He said the government of Dominica recognizes and support the right of citizens of this country to self-expression and has vowed to uphold that given right by our constitution to assembly and to freedom of political expression.
+He said the government of Dominica recognizes and supports the right of citizens of this country to self-expression and has vowed to uphold that given right by our constitution to assembly and to freedom of political expression.

 However, he said in expressing that right, the right of others and laws of the land should not be violated.